-Raffaela had already ran a meetup for doing an offline course and she asked me if I could be the mentor for that course.
-It was an exciting time - despite only just learning to code myself, I became a teacher for other beginners!
+Raffaela had already run a meetup for doing an offline course and she asked me if I could be the mentor for that course.
+It was an exciting time — despite only just learning to code myself, I became a teacher for other beginners!

 Despite being a relative beginner myself, the offline courses worked out really well as I was able to completely empathise with the problems of people who are just starting out — they were still clear in my mind from when I learned.
 The 2 or 3 months of learning that I had behind me was enough for me to help our students with their mistakes and their fears.

 It went so well in fact that Raffaela asked me to do a mentoring session again!
-After awhile we talked about getting in someone else and we started calling them mentors, and that is how the idea for CareerFoundry - online courses with expert mentors - came about.
+After a while, we talked about getting someone else in and we started calling them mentors, and that is how the idea for CareerFoundry — online courses with expert mentors — came about.

 Finding The Right Person

 Finding the right co-founder is crucial to the success of your startup: you’ve got to get along personally as well as professionally.
-Raffaela was not the only potential co-founder I met, for awhile I was also considering partnering with someone else.
+Raffaela was not the only potential co-founder I met; for a while I was also considering partnering with someone else.
 However the fit just wasn’t there and I soon realised that if this was going to work long term I had to be able to feel like I could really communicate with my co-founder.

 In the end this is why I decided to work with Raffaela; we had similar working styles and excellent communication from the start.
 We wanted to achieve the same things and we had similar ideas about how we were going to make them happen.

 Make sure you like the other person personally, share the same ideals and work ethic and get on as people, not just as co-founders.
-If these things don’t work the working relationship will suffer too as you will be spending ALOT of time with this person and you will need to be able to trust them, rely on them and communicate with them about everything.
+If these things don’t work, the working relationship will suffer too as you will be spending A LOT of time with this person and you will need to be able to trust them, rely on them and communicate with them about everything.

 Defining your roles as co-founders is pretty crucial to building your startup.
 You need to play to your strengths and think carefully about what you actually enjoy doing.
 With Raffaela and I, it was fairly obvious where our strengths lay.

 I was a product guy.
 I have always worked in product.
-I was also technically-orientated, having studied Computer Science at university and then later having learned to program and build my own app.
+I was also technically-orientated, having studied Computer Science at university and then later having learned to program and built my own app.
 It was clear that of the two of us, it would make natural sense for me to become our CTO.
 I love creating products, tweaking, improving and strategizing what comes next for our product.